j34-chapman/Guard/docs/implementation.md

 The other list of errors are due to a variable located within the callback functions for the webpages which load the table of data from mySQL.
 The fields variable is defined but is never used within the ejs files, due to its functionality not required.
 However leaving the variables whilst it may negligbly increase the overall size of the project, it also allows for future versions to utilise the variables to manipulate specific fields of data potentially.

 ## Software Architecture
-TODO: Describe the major components of your architecture.
-Are any particular architectural styles being used?

 ![Software Architecture diagram Implmentation](https://user-images.githubusercontent.com/93520494/143852891-3ae9cd20-afef-48d6-93e9-b9d3387cb71e.png)